sv222/cloud-engineer-interview-questions/README.md

 ### Migration

-- **AWS Migration Hub:** Track migrations across AWS and on-premises.
+- **AWS Migration Hub:** A service that helps you plan, migrate, and manage your migrations to AWS.
-- **AWS Application Discovery Service:** Discover on-premises applications to migrate.
+- **AWS Application Discovery Service (ADS):** A service that discovers applications running on your on-premises infrastructure, used to discover your on-premises applications and collect data about their dependencies, relationships, and usage patterns.
 - **Amazon Database Migration Service (DMS):** A service that helps you migrate databases from on-premises to AWS or from one AWS database service to another.

 ## Microsoft Azure Interview Questions